 Continue reading “Jeremiah – Endurance in Ministry”

-An acrostic on being a man, based on the Westminster Shorter Catechism.
+An acrostic on the purpose of a man, based on the Westminster Shorter Catechism.

 It is Easter weekend, 2017, a time to celebrate the most important event in human history; the death, burial, and resurrection of Jesus Christ.
 We also consider how the work of Jesus impacts our daily lives.
 Many of the “powerful” in America in 2017 dislike much of what the Lord taught, and detest who He claimed to be.
 American Christians, therefore find the Bible at odds with prevailing attitudes in the media, business, government, and entertainment.
 It can be hard to know what to do, and harder to find strength in tough times.
 One friend has been unemployed for over a year; another for four months.
 One is strongly considering leaving his wife.
 A teenager struggles with what it actually means to be a man, and a recent college graduate faces a wonderful but fearsome task, becoming a husband.
 Directly using the word of God, I have described part of what it means to be a man.